mohitpai/journey-optimizer.en/help/using/building-journeys/journey-gs.md

 ### Entrance{#entrance}

 By default, new journeys allow re-entrance.
-You can uncheck the option for “one shot” journeys, for example if you want to offer a one-time gift when a person enters a shop.
+You can uncheck the option for "one shot" journeys, for example if you want to offer a one-time gift when a person enters a shop.

 Learn more about profile entrance mannagement, in [this section](entry-management.md).